tigreped/strapi/docs/3.x.x/plugin-development/quick-start.md

 Create a development project

 1. Go to a folder on your computer `cd /path/to/my/folder`.
-2. Create a new project `strapi new myDevelopmentProject --dev`.
+2. Create a new project `sudo strapi new myDevelopmentProject --dev`.

 To generate a new plugin **run the following commands:**
 1. In your project folder `cd myDevelopmentProject && strapi generate:plugin my-plugin`.